iwasrobbed/Swift-CheatSheet/README.md

 #### Access Callbacks

-Swift also has callbacks for when a property will be or was set using `willSet` and `didSet` shown below:
+Swift also has callbacks (or 'observers') for when a property will be or was set using `willSet` and `didSet` shown below:

 ```swift
 var numberOfEdits = 0